How to Do Payroll Yourself

 Whether you use payroll software or calculate payroll by hand, accounting software can help you track the amount of money you spend on employee wages, tax payments, and other payroll-related fees.
 Read about some of our favorite accounting software solutions—including free accounting software, like Wave—on our list of the year’s best accounting companies for small-business owners.

-No, you don’t necessarily need a payroll service for payroll.
-If you have no more than 25 employees, are confident in your ability to stay on top of tax deadlines, and have thorough organizational skills (essential to tracking info like gross pay for employee payroll records and for your own books), you can likely do your own payroll.
+No, you don’t necessarily need a payroll service to do payroll.
+If you have no more than 25 employees, are confident in your ability to stay on top of tax deadlines, and have thorough organizational skills, you can likely do your own payroll.

-But even if you have only one employee, payroll software can dramatically simplify your life.
+Even if you have only one employee, payroll software from providers like Gusto and SurePayroll can dramatically simplify your life.
 An online payroll service will calculate paycheck amounts, deposit them directly into your employee’s bank account, and draw up tax forms for you to submit on time.

 Plus, free payroll software performs the same tasks you do when you run payroll manually—they just do it faster, with more automation, and usually with a tax calculation guarantee that ensures your tax deductions are correct.
 Payroll software can save you money in the form of costly payroll mistakes—but perhaps more importantly, it can help you save the time you’d otherwise spend running payroll.